Sunday Morning Worship at 9:00 am; Coffee House Style Worship at 11:00 am in Fellowship Hall

 Page shares information on our children, youth and family ministry.
 Welcome!
 We're so glad you're here!
 We understand that children & youth are not only the future, but also the present of the church.
 As such, children & youth are warmly welcomed into the FUMC family and invite to participate in a variety of programs to guide them in their faith to know Jesus as Lord & Savior.
 Want to learn more about your specific age group?
 Children, Youth & Family Ministry at FUMC is best expressed as FX!
 FX is an abbreviation for Family eXperience.
 FX is a dynamic environment designed to help us as the church partner with families.
 FX is a fun, shared experience where families can grow closer together while growing closer to Jesus.
 It strategically places parents and kids in a world that helps both understand and live out essential truths regarding faith, family and friendship.
 NURSERY YOUTH FAMILIES CHILDREN

-- Resources | First United Methodist Church
+- Supported Ministries | First United Methodist Church

-- Forms | First United Methodist Church
+- Prayer Request | First United Methodist Church

-- Small Groups | First United Methodist Church
+- Youth Form(s) | First United Methodist Church